-GLADIATOR directly targets the global market for transparent electrodes (estimated to be worth over 11,000 million USD in 2016) and will demonstrate that the performance and price of indium tin oxide can be matched by graphene (transparency > 90%, sheet resistance < 10 Ω/sq, cost < 30 EUR/m2).
-The new production technologies will be demonstrated by making ultraviolet organic photodiodes (with possible application as flame detectors) and large area and/or flexible OLEDs.
+GLADIATOR directly targeted the global market for transparent electrodes (estimated to be worth over 11,000 million USD in 2016) and showed that the performance and price of indium tin oxide can be matched by graphene (transparency > 90%, sheet resistance < 10 Ω/sq, cost < 30 EUR/m2).
+The new production technologies were demonstrated by making ultraviolet organic photodiodes (with possible application as flame detectors) and large area and flexible OLEDs.

-CVD graphene production will be optimized using new diagnostic and process control instrumentation based on Raman spectroscopy and spectrometric ellipsometry; the quality of graphene layers post-transfer will be assured using new non-contact in-line eddy current measurements and THz imaging.
-CVD production costs per unit area will be reduced not only by process parameter optimization, but also by developing methods to re-use the catalysts and by increasing the size of the reactor chamber.
-Process safety will also be addressed.
+CVD graphene production was optimized using new diagnostic and process control instrumentation based on Raman spectroscopy and spectrometric ellipsometry; the quality of graphene layers post-transfer could be rapidly confirmedover large areas using new non-contact in-line eddy current measurements and THz imaging.
+It was shown that CVD production costs per unit area can be reduced not only by process parameter optimization, but also by developing methods to re-use the catalysts and by increasing the size of the reactor chamber.
+Process safety was addressed.

 A critical issue for graphene, especially as a transparent electrode, is how to achieve homogenous large area coverage.
-GLADIATOR will extend the size of graphene layers beyond that of the CVD tools by implementing a novel patchwork process using a transfer process with high yields and negligible impact upon the properties of the graphene.
-Transfer processes will be developed for rigid and flexible substrates appropriate for organic large area electronics (OLAE), and substrate and barrier properties will be optimised for use with graphene.
+GLADIATOR extended the size of graphene layers beyond that possible from existing CVD tools by implementing a novel patchwork process using a transfer process with high yields and negligible impact upon the properties of the graphene.
+Transfer processes were be developed for rigid and flexible substrates appropriate for organic large area electronics (OLAE), and substrate and barrier properties were optimised for use with graphene.